nainikadwi/attendance-app/README.md

 	Form for marking attendance requires:

 	•	Displays a dynamic table with employee names and columns for dates in the current month.
+    •	Attendance will be marked in the form of 0 and 1.
 	•	Checkboxes for today’s date allow marking attendance as “Present.”
 	•	Attendance already marked as “Present” will remain checked on reload.